 Choosing the right business partners to support your restaurant's advertising and marketing demands is a challenge.
 You'll need to do your homework and seek references from the various companies under consideration.
 Don't be afraid to ask questions.

 #4 Pay The Bills:

 Let us not overlook an obvious reason to advertise!
 Occasionally business can become slow, especially in off-peak times of year; such as after the holiday season.
 In January, February and March many households are struggling to pay for Christmas and New Year celebrations.
 As a restaurant owner, the continuous monthly bills from food suppliers, utilities, phone & internet companies, property maintenance, different government taxes, restaurant supplies and payroll all must continue to be paid or face possible restaurant closure!

 Strategically advertising at the right times of year can help smooth out these financial challenging few months, especially when providing incentives to patrons.
 Coupons, special offers or deals can act as terrific motivating incentives and almost everyone appreciates meaningful discounts and free items.

-Many restaurant managers and decision-makers may initially denounce at the idea of discounting their menu items, but when seeing dozens of customers fill their tables and a bustling dining floor, then all is bright in the universe.
+Many restaurant managers and decision-makers may initially denounce at the idea of discounting their menu items, but when seeing dozens of customers fill their tables and a bustling dining room, then all is bright in the universe!

 Remember; to advertise is one thing, to keep them coming back is another topic entirely!